 Below is a list of skills most employers look for in a flight attendant.
 Incorporate these skill words into your resume and cover letter.
 You can also emphasize these skills in your answers to interview questions.

 Of course, required skills will vary based on the position for which you're applying, so be sure to look closely at the job listing for a sense of the most important skills.
-Also, review our list of skills listed by job and type of skill.

 Flight Attendant Skills List